elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} We are not done here, comrades ...
 Who will bring to the rest of the Whites our elegant response? ...
 Yes ...
 Deaf and blind, their ambassadors sail through hell.
-Who then, and with what words will you stitch the earth's terror on their guts?
+Who then, and with what words will you stitch the terror of the earth on their guts?

 - {:.sp} Voices.